joebobmiles/yjson/README.md

     object a unique ID.
  3. Yjs Text shared types are not supported.
 In the future, any string you put in a YJSON object will be transformed into Yjs Text instances.
+ 4. YJSON objects currently provide no system for subscribing or observing updates.
+This will be implemented in the future to allow for interaction with functional reactive systems like React.